 The standard for taking administrative action against an employee, when merited, is "for such cause as will promote the efficiency of the service" (5 U.S.C. §§ 7503, 7513).
-The agency does not have to prove violation of law, regulation or a specific agency rule.
+The agency does not have to prove a violation of law, regulation or specific agency rule.
 The agency does have to demonstrate that agency or government interests are at issue.
 That is, there must be a relationship between the conduct at issue and the interests of the federal service.
 This relationship is commonly referred to as "nexus" and must be demonstrated by the agency in a disciplinary or adverse action case.
 Nexus can be proven by showing the misconduct adversely affected an employee's or co-worker's job performance, or the agency's trust and confidence in the employee.
 It may also be proven by showing the misconduct interfered with, or adversely affected the agency's mission.
-The agency is justified in taking disciplinary action because of the negative effect the behavior has on agency operations and the agency's trust and confidence in the employee's ability to perform the duties of the position.
+The agency is justified in taking disciplinary action because of the negative effect the behavior has on agency operations and the agency's trust and confidence in the employee's and confidence in the employee's addition because of the negative effect the behavior has on agency operations and the agency's trust and confidence in the employee's ability to perform the duties of the position.

 When employee misconduct is substantiated, the so-called "Douglas Factors" are taken into consideration by proposing and deciding officials to determine the appropriate, reasonable penalty, since disciplinary action is generally warranted.
 These significant factors were set forth in the case of Douglas v.
 Veteran's Administration, 5 M.S.P.R.
 280 (1981).
-While the Douglas Factors do not generally come into play during the conduct of management inquiry, you should be familiar with them, especially numbers 9 and 11:
+While the Douglas Factors do not generally come into play during the conduct of a management inquiry, you should be familiar with them, especially numbers 9 and 11:

-- 1. The nature and seriousness of the offense and its relation to the employee's duties, position and responsibilities, including whether the offense was intentional, technical or inadvertent, or was committed maliciously or for gain, or was frequently repeated; - 2. the employee's job level and type of employment, including supervisory or fiduciary role, contacts with the public, and prominence of the position; - 3. the employee's past disciplinary record; - 4. the employee's past work record, including length of service, performance on the job, ability to get along with fellow workers, and dependability; - 5. the effect of the offense upon the employee's ability to perform at a satisfactory level and its effect upon supervisors' confidence in the employee's ability to perform assigned duties; - 6. consistency of the penalty with those imposed upon other employees for the same or similar offenses; - 7. consistency of the penalty with any applicable agency table of penalties; - 8. the notoriety of the offense or its impact upon the reputation of the agency;
+- 1. The nature and seriousness of the offense and its relation to the employee's duties, position and responsibilities, including whether the offense was intentional, technical or inadvertent, or was committed maliciously or for gain, or was frequently repeated; - 2. the employee's job level and type of employment, including supervisory or fiduciary role, contacts with the public, and prominence of the position; - 3. the employee's past disciplinary record; - 4. the employee's past work record, including length of service, performance on the job, ability to get along with fellow workers, and dependability; - the effect of the offense upon the employee's ability to perform at a satisfactory level and its effect upon supervisors' confidence in the employee's ability to perform assigned duties; - 6. consistency of the penalty with those imposed upon other employees for the same or similar offenses; - 7. consistency of the penalty with any applicable agency table of penalties; - 8. the notoriety of the offense or its impact upon the reputation of the agency;